xpush/xpush.github.io/_includes/doc/installation/with-npm.md

 	PATH=$HOME/xpush/node-v0.10.32-linux-x64/bin:$PATH

 ### zookeeper
-[zookeeper installation] install and run the with reference to the zookeeper (http://zookeeper.apache.org/doc/trunk/zookeeperStarted.html).
+Install and run zookeeper with reference [Zookeeper installation](http://zookeeper.apache.org/doc/trunk/zookeeperStarted.html).

 The following is the code to install and run the zookeeper3.4.6.